carbon-io/carbon-io/docs/README.md

 % git submodule update --init --recursive
 ```

 Run the update script.
 The script will compare each local submodule's version to the remote.
 In this case, the new Atom tag will be found.
-If the new tag version satisfies the parent module (Carbon Core) dependency specification, the new tag version will be pulled in locally.
-The script will then modify the Carbon Core `package.json` version, tag and commit the package, and push the new tag to master.
-The script is recursive and will continue until the top-level carbon-io package is updated.
+If the new tag version satisfies the parent module ([`carbon-core`](https://github.com/carbon-io/carbon-core)) dependency specification, the new tag version will be pulled in locally.
+The script will then modify the `carbon-core` `package.json` version, tag and commit the package, and push the new tag to master.
+The script is recursive and will continue until the top-level `carbon-io` package is updated.

 ```sh
 % cd PROJECT_ROOT